rgdonohue/flowfinder/README.md

 ## 🔧 Configuration Architecture

-The system uses a **hierarchical configuration architecture** with inheritance:
+The system uses a **hierarchical configuration architecture** to manage complexity across different tools and environments:

 ### Configuration Hierarchy
 ```